rupesh989/Chat-app-MERN/README.md

-# Features Main Features lo add in the Chat App
+# Features Main Features in the Chat App

 1. Users can register/log in with a username
 2. Users can search for a user